 - Studies have also shown that the use of single-dose intravenous steroids as well as antibiotics may be beneficial.
 They may help to reduce symptoms and to speed recovery.

-- One study reported the successful use of intravenous antibiotics and steroids and recommended this approach as a preferred option to surgery in children.
+- One study reported the successful use of intravenous antibiotics and steroids.

-- CT-guided aspiration is occasionally used if surgery is unsuccessful or the abscess is in a location that is difficult to reach.
+- Ultrasound-guided aspiration is occasionally used if surgery is unsuccessful or the abscess is in a location that is difficult to reach.

 - Interval tonsillectomy is usually carried out if there is a background of chronic or recurrent tonsillitis.

-- Tonsillectomy is discussed in more detail in the separate Tonsillitis (Acute and Chronic) article.
+- Tonsillectomy is discussed in more detail in the separate article Tonsillitis.

 - The abscess can spread to the deeper neck tissues and can result in necrotising fasciitis.
 Infection can spread from the parapharyngeal space through the anatomical planes to cause mediastinitis, pericarditis and pleural effusions.